David X

-David X (დავით X) (c.
-1470s or 1480s –1526) was the second king (mepe) of the Kingdom of Kartli from 1505 to 1525.
-Associated with the throne as a child, he became king on the death of his father and from then on had to endure invasions from the Kingdom of Imereti and Kingdom of Kakheti.
-A reformer, he succeeded in subduing the army and destroying the power of the nobles by abolishing the semi-independent principalities that were ruining the unity of the country, before uniting eastern Georgia under a single sceptre.
-David X is also known to have survived another invasion by Persia, and is thus considered to be the first in a series of eleven kings who fought against their Safavid neighbours over the next two centuries.

-Life

-David was born after 1473.
-He was the eldest son of King Constantine II of Georgia and his wife, Queen Tamar.
-In 1488, in the midst of war against the Turkomans, he was associated with his other brothers to his father's throne, but two years later, in 1490, the Darbazi (royal council) officially put an end to the existence of the Kingdom of Georgia, which had been de facto divided since the 13th century.
-The father of the young co-king found himself master of the sole Kartli (central Georgia), with Tbilisi as capital.
-Constantine II died on April 27, 1505, leaving the new king, David X, with a developing kingdom.

-The reign of David X is from the beginning illustrated by the internal struggles between Georgian lordships and kingdoms of the 16th century.
-As early as 1509, King Alexander II of Imereti invaded Kartli and even occupied Gori.
-At the same time, he managed to occupy the entire northwest of the kingdom without encountering any real resistance.
-However, from the month of November, the Ottoman general Selim invaded Imereti.
-In 1510 David X took the opportunity to regain his lost territories.
+David X (დავით X; died 1526), of the Bagrationi dynasty, was the second king (mepe) of the Kingdom of Kartli from 1505 to 1525.

+Biography

+David was the eldest son of Constantine II, whom he succeeded as king of Kartli in 1505.
+Although Constantine had recognised the independence of the breakaway Georgian kingdoms of Imereti and Kakheti, the rivalry among these polities continued under David.
+He had to defend his kingdom against the attacks by Alexander II of Imereti in the west, and George II of Kakheti in the east.
+In August 1509, Alexander took fort-city Gori and the northwestern corner of Kartli, but had to abandon the occupied lands to David due to the Ottoman raid on Imereti in 1510.
 A year later, George of Kakheti surged into Kartli, but failed to capture the king in a besieged castle of Ateni.

-In 1513, George invaded again, only to be defeated and taken prisoner by David’s younger brother Bagrat I of Mukhrani.
+In 1513, George invaded again, only to be defeated and taken prisoner by David’s younger brother Bagrat, Prince of Mukhrani.
 He died in captivity and his kingdom was annexed to Kartli.
 In 1518, the Persian shah Ismail I of the newly established Safavid Empire, sent in an army under Div Sultan Rumlu, who was joined by the Georgian prince Qvarqvare III Jaqeli, atabeg of Samtskhe.
 The invaders occupied Surami and Gori, and David had to make peace with the Persians and to promise to pay tribute.
 Meanwhile, the Kakhetian nobles used the opportunity to install Levan, son of the late king George II, as their king.
 David besieged the Maghrani Castle where Levan had taken positions, but soon had to abandon the siege as the Qizilbash appeared again in the Georgian lands.
 David recognised Lavan as the king of Kakheti in order to win his support against the invaders.